ccfarr/data-eng-capstone/README.md

 ### Step 3: Define the Data Model

 #### 3.1 Conceptual Data Model
 I thought a simple, two table star schema was sufficient for this project.
 A fact table contains the events, which in this case is a person's visit.
 The data will be aggregated to the dimensions of interest (see data dictionary below).
 The second table in the schema is a dimension table for the countries sourced from the "Countries of the World" dataset.
-The `country` column in ths table can be joined using the `country_fk` column in the fact table.
+The `country` column in this table can be joined using the `country_fk` column in the fact table.

 #### 3.2 Mapping Out Data Pipelines
 List the steps necessary to pipeline the data into the chosen data model